facebook pixel Skip to Main Content

 Occur when there is too little friction or traction between your feet and the walking surface.
 The most common causes of slips are wet surfaces, ice or other weather hazards, spills, and poor tread on footwear.
 Preventive measures include:

-• Wet surfaces: Shorten your stride, walk with your feet pointed out slightly, and make wider turns.
+• Wet surfaces: Make sure you shorten your stride, walk with your feet pointed out slightly, and make wider turns.

 • Spills: Clean up immediately.
-If you are unfamiliar with the contents of the spill, contact EHS or Public Safety.
+If you are unfamiliar with the contents of the spill, contact EHSS or Public Safety.

-Commonly occur when your foot strikes an object, and your momentum throws you off balance.
+Commonly occurs when your foot strikes an object and your momentum throws you off balance.
 To minimize the potential for this type of injury:

-• Do not allow carried packages to obstruct your view.
+• Do not allow carried packages that obstruct your view.

 • If glasses fog due to atmospheric changes, clear them immediately.